retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 .. image:: _static/clustering/cluster_event_dist_2.svg

 Now in the histogram above we can see that actually 100% of users from cluster 2 have interacted with product 2 and 100% of users from cluster 7 have interacted with product 1.
 It gives.
 All users from both clusters have interacted with catalog and were lost (no conversion).
-Interestingly, non-converted users who interacted with product 2 (from cluster 2) are more likely visit cart (35% of users) before they are lost, than lost users who interacted with product 1 (20% of users from cluster 7).
-This effect was difficult to notice when we compared cluster 2 and 7 without weight_col='user_id' normalization.
+Interestingly, non-converted users who interacted with product 2 (from cluster 2) are more likely to visit cart (35% of users) before they are lost, than lost users who interacted with product 1 (20% of users from cluster 7).
+This effect was difficult to notice when we compared cluster 2 and 7 without weight_col=’user_id’ normalization.

 If there are some events of particular importance which you always want to include in comparison (regardless of selected top_n parameter) you can pass those events as a list as targets parameter.
 Those events will always appear in comparison histogram on the right after the dashed line (in the same order as specified):

 .. code:: ipython3